Krona (character)

 Krona is a supervillain appearing in comic books published by DC Comics.
+Primarily appearing in association with Green Lantern, Krona is an Oan, the species who established the Green Lantern Corps.
+Krona was inadvertently responsible for the creation of the multiverse after attempting to view the beginnings of the universe.
+The machine he was using exploded while in use and shattered the universe, splitting it into many universes.

 Publication history

 Krona first appeared in Green Lantern Vol. 2 #40 (Oct.
 1965) and was created by writer John Broome and artist Gil Kane.

 Fictional character biography

-Born on Maltus, Krona is an Oan scientist who became obsessed with observing the origins of the universe itself, despite an ancient legend that said discovering that secret would cause a great calamity.
+Born on Maltus, Krona is an Oan scientist who became obsessed with observing the origins of the universe itself, despite an ancient legend stating that doing so would cause a great calamity.
 Krona constructs a machine that pierces the temporal barrier and views the beginnings of time itself, but it explodes, shattering the universe and creating the multiverse.
-As punishment, Krona is transformed into pure energy by his fellow Oans and sentenced to wander the cosmos.
+As punishment, the Oans transform Krona into pure energy and sentence him to wander the cosmos.
 Krona's actions are what caused the Oans to become the Guardians of the Universe.

-Krona returns to a physical state using Alan Scott's mystical power ring, but is again turned into his energy form by the Guardians.
-Krona is restored to his original form thanks to Nekron and attempts to kill the Guardians, only to be defeated by the Green Lantern Corps.
+Krona regains his physical form using Alan Scott's power ring, but is returned into his energy form by the Guardians.
+Krona is restored to his original form once again by Nekron and attempts to kill the Guardians, only to be defeated by the Green Lantern Corps.

-Krona later resurfaces as the manifestation of Entropy and battles the New Guardians.